- We advise you to exercise normal safety precautions in Cambodia.

 Civil unrest/political tension

 We advise you to exercise normal safety precautions in Cambodia.
-Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.
+Exercise common sense, look out for suspicious behaviour as you would in Australia, and monitor the media for information about possible safety or security risks.

 Australians should be particularly vigilant in the lead-up to and during religious or national festivals, days of national significance and commemorations.
 Large crowds may present an added safety risk.
 You should show an appropriate level of respect, particularly in areas where commemoration activities for the royal family or religious activities are taking place.

-Several people have been killed and a large number injured in separate protests in Phnom Penh in late 2013/early 2014.
-Although Cambodian authorities have now prohibited all public demonstrations in and around Phnom Penh, demonstrations are attempted occasionally.
+Several people were killed and a large number injured in separate protests in Phnom Penh in late 2013/early 2014.
+Although Cambodian authorities have now prohibited all public gatherings in and around Freedom Park in Phnom Penh, demonstrations are attempted occasionally.
+You should avoid this area.

 Australians should avoid all large public gatherings, protests and demonstrations as they may turn violent.
 Local police and security forces have been known to respond with force and may not distinguish between demonstrators and bystanders.
 You should monitor local media for information about protest locations.